Case Presentations

 Our patient has an S3 gallop.

 Never forget importance of history and associated findings.
 The exam is not practiced in a vacuum.
-Is pt from a country where rheumatic heart disease is prevalent?
+Is the patient from a country where rheumatic heart disease is prevalent?
 Does the patient have sharp and deep X/Y descents indicative of constriction?
-Other signs of heart failure?
+Do they have other signs of heart failure?

 Patient 6: Transient Heart Sound